Rainbow-Dreamer/Ideal-Piano/User Manuals/English/Settings Manual.md

 bar_color: the color of the bar, RGB tuple

 sustain_bar_color: the color of the bar when the key is released while the piano pedal is pressed in MIDI keyboard play mode, RGB tuple

+progress_bar_color: the color of progress bar

+progress_bar_opacity: the opacity of progress bar

 bar_y: the vertical coordinate of the bar's appearance